sambooze1/Staffing-Optimizer/README.md

 ---

+## Key Note

+This project was built using my **academic Gurobi license**, as MSA did not have one available.
+By leveraging optimization modeling instead of manual spreadsheets, it replaced hours of Excel guesswork with a mathematically optimal allocation — making staffing recommendations both faster to generate and easier to justify.

 ## Problem Setup

 Each station has a known average **cycle time** (in minutes).
 You have a fixed number of operators (ranging from 28 to 34), and need to decide how many to assign to each station.